 On the other hand, the Lake and Volcano District offers even more biking trails.
 If you are an adrenaline seeker, or an avid challenger, you will definitely be amazed by our tours.

 Our 7-Day Mountain Bike Tour was especially designed by our top cyclist guide.
 He is the former national champion of XC MTB in 2004 and winner of silver medal of the Pan-American Games of XC MTB.
 This program will take you to the best bike trails of the Lake and Volcano District, off the beaten path.
 You will absolutely love riding among endemic tree forests or descending the Villarrica Volcano.

 If you’re are more into paved road, don’t worry.
-Our famous road cycling program will make you ride the most beautiful and scenic roads of Chile.
+Our famous road cycling experience will make you ride the most beautiful and scenic roads of Chile.
 Designed for intermediate and advanced road cyclists, this experience will surely challenge you.
 From the Malalcahuello National Reserve, through Pucón to Puerto Varas, this journey will never cease to surprise you.

 Our last ride, in the Vicente Perez Rosales National Park, gives you the opportunity to push your limits.
 Indeed, you will get to climb the Osorno Volcano and one of the steepest climb of South America.
 If not Europe.

 Not everything is about physical activity, adventure and amazing landscapes.
 We also make sure our bikers’ belly gets well treated with our delicious Chilean cuisine.